Free Cash Flow to Equity (FCFE) KPI

 The amount of cash that could be potentially distributed to shareholders, calculated as net income minus capital expenditures and changes in working capital plus new debt issued minus debt repayments.

-Free Cash Flow to Equity (FCFE) Interpretation
+Measuring Free Cash Flow to Equity (FCFE) in Practice

 Common Pitfalls